cisagov/pshtt/README.md

 ## Pushing HTTPS

-`pshtt` (_"pushed"_) is a tool to test domains for HTTPS best practices.
-It's also the sound you make when you feel mildly astonished.
+"pshtt" is the sound you make when you feel mildly astonished. `pshtt` (_"pushed"_) is a tool to scan domains for HTTPS best practices.
+It saves its results to a CSV (or JSON).

-`pshtt` was developed to _push_ organizations— especially large ones like the US Federal Government :us:— to adopt HTTPS across the enterprise.
-Federal .gov domains must comply with [M-15-13](https://https.cio.gov), an Office of Management and Budget memorandum that requires federal agencies to enforce HTTPS on their web sites and services by the end of 2016.
+`pshtt` was developed to _push_ organizations— especially large ones like the US Federal Government :us: — to adopt HTTPS across the enterprise.
+Federal .gov domains must comply with [M-15-13](https://https.cio.gov), a 2015 memorandum from the White House Office of Management and Budget that requires federal agencies to enforce HTTPS on their web sites and services by the end of 2016.
 Hitting that target will be an astonishing achievement.

 ### Getting Started